 About Shepherds College / History

-It was 1957 in Milwaukee, Wisconsin when parents of a son with intellectual disabilities approached their Sunday school class and asked a probing question.
+It was 1957 in Milwaukee, Wisconsin when parents of a son with intellectual disabilities, Lornie and Arlene Cayton, approached their Sunday school class and asked a probing question.
 "Could our class actually do something to help children with intellectual disabilities?"
-The church was Garfield Baptist (Spring Creek Church) and the outpouring of compassion that erupted from that class has cascaded down through multiple generations, profoundly impacting the lives of people with intellectual disabilities.
+Answering that question would lead to the establishment of a ministry that would go on to have a profound impact on the lives of people with intellectual disabilities.

-In 2008, Shepherds Ministries returned to its educational roots with the establishment of Shepherds College, a three-year post-secondary educational program for young adults with intellectual disabilities.
-And that's when it all began.
-The rest of this website shares where we're going.
+In 2008, Shepherds Ministries returned to its educational roots with the establishment of Shepherds College, a three-year post-secondary educational program for students with intellectual disabilities.